 Mike Galvin’s wide-ranging expertise in arboriculture includes urban and community forestry management, state-of-the-art tree inventory and management plans, tree protection and preservation during construction, as well as tree risk management and appraisals.

 He is an accomplished speaker, researcher and published author on environmental and sustainability issues.

-Mike currently serves as Strategic Partner for the Sustainable Urban Forests Coalition, a member of the Board of Directors of the American Society of Consulting Arborists and serves on the panel for Chesapeake Bay Program’s Urban Tree Canopy Experts.
+Mike currently serves as Strategic Partner for the Sustainable Urban Forests Coalition, has served as Past President of the American Society of Consulting Arborists and the Mid-Atlantic Chapter of the International Society of Arboriculture and served on the Chesapeake Bay Urban Tree Canopy Expert Panel.

 Credentials / Licenses

 - Registered Consulting Arborist #432 – American Society of Consulting Arborists; 03/05